Allen Lazard Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 - So far this season, 9.3% of the 516 passes thrown by his team have gone Lazard's way.

-- Lazard (12 red zone targets) has been the recipient of 12.2% of his team's 98 red zone pass attempts.
+- Lazard has seen the ball thrown his way 12 times in the red zone this season, 12.2% of his team's 98 red zone pass attempts.

 - The Packers have run 57.1% passing plays and 42.9% rushing plays this season.
 They rank 13th in the NFL in scoring.